+The field of psychotherapy is informed by various theoretical orientations & types of practice.
 I work primarily through harm reduction, contemporary psychodynamic, and trauma-informed approaches:

-I also use mindfulness, behavioral, motivational interviewing, and solution-focused interventions, among others.
-Addressing systems of power and oppression is part of my work, and I aim to be sensitive to how your cultural identities and lifestyle inform your experiences and values.
+Trauma-informed care is a collaborative, empowerment focused approach that focuses on the individual’s sense of safety and trust building in psychotherapeutic relationship.
+Addressing systems of power and oppression is part of my work.
+I aim to be attentive to how cultural identities and lifestyle inform experiences & values.
 I am sex-positive, gender-affirming, and size neutral.

 Trauma can happen repeatedly, or on a single occasion; and most adults have a history of at least one traumatic event causing their sense of safety in the world to be compromised or diminished.
 Treating trauma often means practicing coping skills, and integrating survivorship into one’s life story.